hankbao/node-ping/README.md

  * @property {boolean} numeric - Map IP address to hostname or not
  * @property {number} timeout - Time duration for ping command to exit
  * @property {number} min_reply - Exit after sending number of ECHO_REQUEST
+ * @property {number} bytes - Specify the number of data bytes to be sent
  * @property {string[]} extra - Optional options does not provided */
 ```